 The internet is a great place, there is so much fun, learning, and useful tools that a child can use to their advantage.
 At a young age, it is easy to believe all the information that they are given.
 This could be anywhere not just on the internet.

-Start off by letting your child know that Wikipedia is written by the general public, this will give them a sense of how the internet works and instill the correct thought process throughout their life when interpreting any news they see online.
+Start off by letting your child know that Wikipedia is written by the general public, this will give them a sense of how the internet works and instil the correct thought process throughout their life when interpreting any news they see online.

 This reiterates rule one, think twice before sharing any personal information online and face-to-face.